Stability of plasmas through magnetic helicity: Helicity Conservation

-Being the magnetic field frozen in, magnetic field lines obtain a physical meaning, as they cannot be broken up and reconnected, which is a manifestation of the restrictions in the field's dynamics.
+As the magnetic field is frozen in, magnetic field lines obtain a physical meaning, as they cannot be broken up and reconnected, which is a manifestation of the restrictions in the field's dynamics.

 Together with the magnetic field, also the magnetic helicity density is being Lie-transported in the ideal limit.
 Being a density, this means that every advected volume $V$ preserves its helicity.
-Consequently, also the entire domain (being also a volume) conserves its magnetic helicity: \EQ \frac{\dd}{\dd t}H_{\rm m} = 0. \EN So, we have exact magnetic helicity conservation for $\eta = 0$.
+Consequently, also the entire domain (being also a volume) conserves its magnetic helicity: